 1. The RI-B decides to terminate the N32-f context.
 The RI-B sends an N32-f request message encapsulating an N32-f Error Reporting Request towards p-SEPP to report the error.
 The error message signals to the SEPP that the N32-f context is requested to be terminated.

-2. The p-SEPP N32-f service instance sends the N32-c request message (i.e. N32-f Error Reporting Request) towards the target N32-c service instance, including the RI sender identity (so that the SEPP N32-c instance can determine the RI that originated the error and take the proper decision based the contract or the agreement between the SEPP and the RI).
+2. The p-SEPP N32-f service instance sends the N32-c request message (i.e. N32-f Error Reporting Request) towards the target N32-c service instance, including the RI-B sender identity (so that the SEPP N32-c instance can determine the RI-B that originated the error and take the proper decision based the contract or the agreement between the SEPP and the RI-B).

-Based on the error information received from the RI, the p-SEPP terminates the N32-f connection and/or the N32-f context (the latter is depicted in the figure).
+Based on the error information received from the RI-B, the p-SEPP terminates the N32-f connection and/or the N32-f context (the latter is depicted in the figure).

 The p-SEPP returns "200 OK response" to the RI-B, encapsulating a 204 No Content response message (i.e. the N32-f Error Reporting Response).